scaleflex/js-cloudimage-responsive/README.md

 Original image hosted on your web server.
 You can use absolute path or relative to baseUrl in your config.
+Note: images where `ci-src` is not used will be delivered in a standard, non-responsive way.

 ### operation/o